-This guideline has been prepared to help you meet your record keeping and client identification obligations.
+If you are a casino, this guideline has been prepared to help you meet your record keeping and client identification obligations.

 This guideline uses plain language to explain the most common situations under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act as well as the related Regulations.
 It is provided as general information only.
 It is not legal advice, and is not intended to replace the Act and Regulations.